Kevin Greene (politician): Local government

 In June 2017, it was Greene announced he was standing as a Labor candidate for the Peakhurst Ward of the newly created Georges River Council.
 At the subsequent local government elections on 9 September 2017, he was elected in the first position as a Councillor, with the Labor ticket taking 42% of the first preference vote (1.69 quotas), enough to elect the second person on his ticket.

 At the first meeting of the elected council on 25 September 2017, Greene was elected unopposed as the inaugural mayor of Georges River Council, and was re-elected in September 2021 to the December 2021 election.
 At the 2021 local government elections, Greene stood again for Peakhurst Ward and was re-elected on the first count.
 Although re-elected to council, Greene retired from the position of mayor when his term expired on 30 December 2021, to be succeeded by Nick Katris.
 In September 2022, Greene announced his retirement as a Peakhurst Ward councillor, with his resignation to take effect from 31 October 2022.

 Post-political career

 In June 2022, Greene was appointed as a director representing the metropolitan members on the board of the New South Wales Rugby League.
 Greene is also Chair of the NSWRL Referees Association.
 Greene is also a board member and deputy chair of Cricket NSW.

+Kevin joined the Netstrata Foundation as Chairman of the Board in 2025.
+Kevin’s deep commitment to community and public service underpins his leadership of the Netstrata Foundation, guiding its mission to fund and support initiatives that create stronger, more connected communities.

 In the 2023 King's Birthday Honours, Greene was awarded the Member of the Order of Australia (AM) for "significant service to the Parliament of New South Wales, to local government, and to the community."
 He was also a recipient of the Australian Sports Medal in 2000.